-- The Federal Pandemic Unemployment Compensation (PUC) payments are $600 weekly supplemental benefits for people that received unemployment benefits for weeks of unemployment between April 5, 2020, and July 31, 2020.
+- The Federal Pandemic Unemployment Compensation (PUC) provided weekly supplemental benefits of $600 for people that received unemployment benefits for weeks of unemployment between April 5, 2020, and July 31, 2020.

-- The Pandemic Unemployment Assistance (PUA) program temporarily provided unemployment benefits to people who were not usually eligible, including the self-employed, independent contractors, and those with limited work history if they were unable to work for reasons related to COVID-19.
+- The Pandemic Unemployment Assistance (PUA) program temporarily provided unemployment benefits to people unable to work for reasons related to COVID-19 who were not usually eligible for unemployment assistance, including the self-employed, independent contractors, and those with limited work.
 This program paid for up to 39 weeks of unemployment benefits between January 27, 2020 and December 31, 2020.

 The Coronavirus Response and Relief Supplemental Appropriations Act of 2021, which was signed into law on December 27, 2020, included an 11-week extension of unemployment insurance (UI) compensation benefits that were provided in the CARES Act and were set to expire in December 2020.
-This extension includes the Federal Pandemic Unemployment Compensation (PUC), which will provide an additional $300 per week supplement to state UI compensation (down from the $600 payments in the program under the CARES Act), as well as the PUA and PEUC programs.
+This extension included the Federal PUC, which provided an additional $300 per week supplement to state UI compensation (down from the $600 payments in the program under the CARES Act), as well as the PUA and PEUC programs.

 In the NIPAs, unemployment insurance benefits are classified as federal social benefits to persons regardless of whether they are financed by the unemployment trust fund or by separate federal appropriations.
 Social benefits are published as a component of federal government expenditures on line 28 of NIPA Table 3.2 and as a component of personal income on line 17 of NIPA Table 2.1 and NIPA Table 2.6.
 Quarterly values of unemployment benefits are also published on NIPA Underlying Detail Table 3.12U.
-Regular and extended unemployment benefits, including benefits paid to people eligible through the PUA program and the value of supplemental PUC payments, are included on line 8 and PEUC benefits on line 11.
+Specifically, regular and extended unemployment benefits, including benefits paid to people eligible through the PUA program, and the value of supplemental PUC payments are included on line 8 and PEUC benefits are included on line 11.
 BEA's estimates of unemployment benefits are based on weekly data on the number of people claiming regular state benefits, PUA benefits, and PEUC benefits from the Department of Labor's Employment and Training Administration.

-The Families First Coronavirus Response Act (FFRCA), which was signed into law on March 18, 2020, provided $4.7 billion in additional funding to state governments to administer unemployment programs and fund benefit payments:
+The Families First Coronavirus Response Act (FFRCA), which was signed into law on March 18, 2020, provided $4.7 billion in additional funding to state governments to administer unemployment programs and to fund benefit payments.
+Specifically, the funding included: